 Giving Children With Bone Tumors the Best Chance at a Full Life

-Until recently, amputation was typically the only option for malignant tumors affecting the limbs.
+Until recently, amputation was typically the only option for malignant pediatric bone tumors affecting the limbs.
 But, using the latest specialized surgical techniques and recent advances in research, our physicians have found that they can save a child’s limbs in many cases.
 Following surgery, we work closely with your family and primary care doctor to provide rehabilitation and long-term follow-up care.

 At Nemours Children’s Hospital, Orlando, we treat: